 To view a recording of this year’s lecture, click here and enter passcode kWB*Hv1M

 Students who attended the conference were entered into a raffle to win an iPad.
-Congratulations to Cecily McIntyre and Sruthi Selvakumar.
-McIntyre is a student at Icahn School of Medicine at Mount Sinai and is participating in the MSTAR program.
-Selvakumar is a student at Dr. Kiran C. Patel College of Allopathic Medicine, Nova Southeastern University.
-She is participating in the MSTAR program, as well as doing independent research within the Department of Hematology.
+Congratulations to Edward Nguyen and Dillon Murugesan.
+Nguyen is a student from the University of Hawaii John A. Burns School of Medicine and is participating in the MSTAR program.
+Murugesan is a student at The Sophie Davis School of Biomedical Education and participating in the pulmonary and critical care medicine summer internship at The Johns Hopkins University.

 In 2016, this celebration was renamed in honor of the late Levi Watkins, Jr., M.D., a pioneer in both cardiac surgery and civil rights.
 Dr. Watkins’ niece, Crystal C. Watkins, M.D., Ph.D., director of the Memory Clinic in the Neuropsychiatry Program at Sheppard Pratt, and assistant professor of psychiatry and behavioral science at The Johns Hopkins University School of Medicine, inspired students with the inaugural keynote address.

 Dr. Levi Watkins is a fitting namesake for the Summer Scholars Lectureship.
 After joining the Johns Hopkins University School of Medicine in 1971, Dr. Watkins charted a career of historic firsts.
 In 1980, he performed the world’s first implantation of an automatic heart defibrillator in a human.
 In cardiac surgery, he became the first black chief resident at The Johns Hopkins Hospital, and later the first African-American full professor.
 He was a tireless advocate for fairness and diversity, spearheading a drive to recruit minorities to Hopkins and establishing the annual Martin Luther King Jr. Commemoration.